Beyond the Tourist Script

 Venice in December: Crowds, Chaos and Disneyland Vibes

-I remember visiting Venice just before Christmas a few years ago, naively believing it wouldn’t be crowded in winter.
+I remember visiting the neighbouring region Friuli Venezia Giulia and Venice just before Christmas a few years ago, naively believing it wouldn’t be crowded in winter.
 And I felt like I was in Disneyland – people everywhere, stalls selling ‘authentic’ Venetian souvenirs made in China, some crazy tourists climbing into someone’s house through the low windows to take a selfie.
 And coffee/cappuccino at absurd prices.

-I also visited Chioggia, more or less at the same time, in December on my way to Slovenia, and it was almost empty.
+Visiting Chioggia, more or less at the same time, in December on my way to Slovenia, we saw it almost empty.
 No overtourism there, hallelujah, at least not that day.

 What Chioggia Really Looks Like – Beyond the Venice Comparison